CodyXLanee/bomberman42/src/gameEngine/README.md

-# Generalities
+# Bomberman42

-This files is meant to document the way the "game logic" part of the project works.
+This is a 42 school project.
+The goal was to recreate the original game **bomberman** in 3D.
+The programming language needed to be **C++** with the **OpenGL** library for the graphical part.
+The detail in the game was an important part of the final mark.

+## For developers

+If you read that, that's mean you are interested in the project conception.
+To have an easier navigation throw our folders, we have make a readme in each one to explain one point of interest in correspondence with this folder.

-This is all mostly organized around the class "GameEngine" wich is supposed to be the central element that contains all of the other, more specialized, "managers" that only take care of one certain aspect of the general logic.
+> Here is the **gameEngine folder**!
+We would explain you **how the game logic works**.
+All the code in this folder is all mostly organized around the class "GameEngine" wich is supposed to be the central element that contains all of the other, more specialized, "managers" that only take care of one certain aspect of the general logic.

-# GameEngine
+## GameEngine

 This class is instanciated once per game.
 It is given on instantiation an instance of GameParams as only parameter.